noqqe/statistical/readme.markdown

 statistical is a tiny easy-to-use bash script for visualizing simple data in your terminal.

-## usage
+## Usage

 statistical is following a simple key:value scheme like in json or similar.
-Just add key:value pairs as parameters and watch the generic
+Just add key:value pairs as parameters and watch the generic statistical graph

     # Closed RT Tickets by RequestTracker sorted by user (for example)
     $ statistical john:433 alice:49 linus:12 bob:231